Coronavirus: 320 doses of Covaxin missing from Jaipur hospital, FIR filed

 This comes at a time when India is in the middle of a severe second wave of coronavirus infections and several states have complained of vaccine shortage.
 India on Wednesday reported 1,84,372 new Covid-19 infections – the highest single-day rise in cases since the pandemic broke out in January 2020.
 The overall case count rose to 1,38,73,825.
 With 1,027 more deaths in 24 hours, the toll went up to 1,72,085.

-Rajasthan is one of the badly-affected states by the pandemic.
+Rajasthan has also been badly hit by the pandemic.
 On Wednesday, Jaipur city reported 1,325 new cases – the biggest single-day rise in the second wave.
 With 5,528 fresh infections, Rajasthan’s tally of active cases is over 40,000.

 Rajasthan is also the second state after Maharashtra to administer more than 1 crore doses of the coronavirus vaccine.
-Till Sunday, 99.83 lakh doses were administered to people.
+Up to Sunday, 99.83 lakh doses were administered.
 However, last week Rajasthan had warned of vaccine shortages.
 Chief Minister Ashok Gehlot wrote to Prime Minister Narendra Modi and said vaccination centres in the state would close in 48 hours if stocks were not replenished.